 - a) Approval.
 The Planning Board approves the trimming of trees on scenic roads.
 However, this review involves a broad approval by the board for trimming as described by Eversource in their application consistent with Eversource's trimming policy and this document.
 Because so many branches are affected, unlike proposed tree removal, specific trees and branches to be trimmed are not identified in the application.
 In unusual cases, where there is concern about a particular tree, the Planning Board may establish parameters or limitations for the trimming of that tree. - b) Objective.
-Eversource follows this procedure in order to reduce the loss of tree canopy, create fewer wounds to the tree, and improve aesthetics. - c) Clearance Standard.
+Eversource follows this procedure in order to reduce the loss of tree canopy, create fewer wounds to the tree, and improve aesthetics. - c) Evaluation zone.
 Eversource generally trims branches within a box surrounding the utility lines as follows: 10 feet below the lines, 15 feet above the lines, and 8 feet to either side of the lines.
 This is the standard (PUC 307.10) used throughout the state and is endorsed by the New Hampshire Public Utilities Commission.
-However, there is
+In the case of Durham's five designated scenic roads (including Dame Road, Durham Point Road, Bay Road, Bennett Road, and Packers Falls Road), the standard box shall be used as an "evaluation zone" taking into consideration tree health, age, size, species, special site conditions and other factors that could allow some overhanging branches within the box to remain.
+Removal of branches will be determined if there are signs of defect or injury or to obtain the minimum clearance for the safety and reliability of the electrical system.
+The natural canopy of the roadside forest on each scenic road will be considered during Eversource's decision-making process.

-- flexibility and judgment involved in trimming depending on the circumstances: locations of branches, species of tree, condition of tree, exact site conditions, etc. - d) Directional Pruning.
+- d) Directional Pruning.
 Eversource seeks to trim branches in a precise and strategic manner as outlined in its clearance standard.
 Branches are not simply cut at the prescribed distance from the conductor, but rather at the branch bark collar (the swollen area around the branch).
 This can be where the branch intersects the trunk or where the branch intersects another branch (a fork).
 Making the cut at a branch bark collar is desirable because the wound will grow over more quickly and less sprouting will occur.
 Eversource seeks to retain lateral branches where viable, cutting at an appropriate-sized lateral branch rather than cutting all the way back to the trunk or main branch. - e) Branch Failure.
 Eversource recognizes that certain tree species are more prone to branch failure.
 Also, specific branches that are more likely to fail have certain traits that can be identified (including condition of the bark, branches with weak branch unions, long horizontal branches, deadwood, etc.). - f) Smaller/shorter trees.
 For smaller or shorter trees especially, Eversource will consider the impact on the tree from the percentage of the existing crown that would be reduced. - g) Specific Characteristics.
 Characteristics of specific tree species such as rate of growth, resistance to decay, and proneness to branch failure will be considered to the extent that pertinent information is readily available.